AnthonyCxx/Notes-and-Writeups/C++/Advanced/Move Semantics.md

 # Move Semantics in C++
-Move semantics is an optimization that reallocates the resources (contents) of a temporary object instead of copying it. <br />
+Move semantics are an optimization that reallocates the resources (contents) of a temporary object instead of copying it. <br />
-Move semantics is especially efficient when dealing with large objects, and even more efficient if the transfer is marked [_noexcept_](https://www.learncpp.com/cpp-tutorial/exception-specifications-and-noexcept/).
+Move semantics are especially efficient when dealing with large objects, and even more efficient if the transfer is marked [_noexcept_](https://www.learncpp.com/cpp-tutorial/exception-specifications-and-noexcept/).

 ## _lvalues_ and _rvalues_
 Before you understand move semantics, you must first understand the difference between an _lvalue_ and an _rvalue_.